GuckLab/MPL-Data-Cast/docs/sec_intro.rst

 Good to know
 ------------

-- MPL-Data-Cast does not create a folder with the same name as the input directory in the output directory, it copies the content of the input directory into the output directory.
+- MPL-Data-Cast does not create a directory with the same name as the input directory in the output directory, it copies the content of the input directory into the output directory.
 That means that you have to be careful when entering the output path, or otherwise you might end up mixing up data.

-- Right now it is not possible to copy only selected datasets/files from a given directory, you can only copy and transfer complete directories.
+- Right now, it is not possible to copy only selected files or subfolders from a given directory, you can only transfer complete directories.